 A FEW EXTRAS

-These recipes aren’t strictly paleo, but they’re definitely paleo-friendly: they either only have quinoa, or a small amount of dairy.
+These recipes aren’t strictly paleo but they’re definitely paleo-friendly, containing just a small amount of dairy that can be left out without compromising on the quality or taste of the recipe.
 (I tolerate small amounts of dairy like cheese and cream, but yoghurt and milk disagree with me.)
-But they’re still sugar-free and gluten-free, which I think is is really important.
+But they’re still grain-free, gluten-free, low-carb and sugar-free, which are all important to me.

 My healthy meatloaf recipe has some sour cream and optional feta.
 They’re in small amounts and add a nice creamy texture so I think they’re worth including, but the recipe is still delish if you leave them out.
 For breakfast, I eat a few pieces cold – but just small pieces, as it’s so filling from being so high in protein.